 Find an Approved Solicitor on the Hampden & Co plc

-I have decided to exercise my right to buy my property off the council.
-I have a mortgage agreed with Hampden.
+I am currently in the process of buying my council flat.
+I have a mortgage offer with Hampden.
 Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should have one.
+I think we can but we keep being told I should use one.
 Any advice?

 It is not advisable proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event if you are getting a mortgage with Hampden you will need to appoint a solicitor on the Hampden conveyancing panel.